nicky-nym/nicky-nym.github.io/index.md

 ### <a name="current-opportunities"></a>Current opportunities

 As of 2017, the worldwide gross national product (GNP) was about $80 trillion per year.
 Some of that GNP comes from rural activities, like farming, and other remote activities, like mining and fishing.
-But the majority, more than $40 trillion per year, comes from urban areas.
+But the majority of GNP, more than 60%, comes from urban areas, for a total of more than $50 trillion per year.[^mgi]

 By 2050, global GNP will probably roughly double, to about $160 trillion per year.
 By 2050, more than $120 trillion of that total will come from the urban areas.